awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

 In a replication configuration, GTIDs are unique across all DB instances\.
 GTIDs simplify replication configuration because when you use them, you don't have to refer to log file positions\.
 GTIDs also make it easier to track replicated transactions and determine whether masters and replicas are consistent\.

-You can use GTID\-based replication to replicate data with Amazon RDS MySQL Read Replicas or with an external MySQL database\.
-For RDS MySQL Read Replicas, you can configure GTID\-based replication when you are creating new Read Replicas, or you can convert existing Read Replicas to use GTID\-based replication\.
+You can use GTID\-based replication to replicate data with Amazon RDS MySQL read replicas or with an external MySQL database\.
+For RDS MySQL read replicas, you can configure GTID\-based replication when you are creating new read replicas, or you can convert existing read replicas to use GTID\-based replication\.

 You can also use GTID\-based replication in a delayed replication configuration with RDS MySQL \.
 For more information, see [Configuring Delayed Replication with MySQL](USER_MySQL.Replication.ReadReplicas.md#USER_MySQL.Replication.ReadReplicas.DelayReplication)\.